-UMGC Asia has remained dedicated to the education of military servicemembers, veterans, and their families.
 As the first American university to educate U.S. servicemembers overseas, serving the military is embedded in our DNA, and we proudly carry on this heritage as one of the top military-trusted and veteran-friendly schools.
-We are honored to serve military communities throughout the Asia Division including mainland Japan, Okinawa, Korea and Guam.
+We are honored to serve those who serve, one student at a time, and we never forget that it is a privilege to be on this journey with you.